 Food trolleys that have been used in any COVID-19 clinical areas should be cleaned and disinfected before reuse.

 5.2.
 Isolation, cohorting, zoning and patient movement

-The priority room allocation for single room isolation of confirmed or suspected COVID-19 patients should consider the following, according to facility resources:
+The priority room allocation for isolation of confirmed or suspected COVID-19 patients should consider the following, according to facility resources:

 Cohorting is described as grouping individuals with the same condition or same laboratory-confirmed infection in the same location (a room, ward section or building).

 During periods with high prevalence and or during local outbreaks, facilities may consider implementing cohort isolation in a designated COVID-19 care zone.

 The goal of cohorting patients and the staff that attend to them is to minimise opportunities for infection transmission.
 Cohorting minimises interactions between those who are infectious and those who are not.